State Laws

 - Estate Information Sheet

 The personal representative will then have to notify beneficiaries of the will’s filing (using the Notice of Probate of Will).
 Proof of notification must then be filed.
-They will then gather estate assets, handle inheritance and estate taxes, and pay off debts.[5]
+The personal representative will then gather estate assets, handle inheritance and estate taxes, and pay off debts.[5]

 The personal representative must then distribute the estate’s assets and file with the surrogate court a Refunding Bond & Release signed by the beneficiaries.[6]